My SLV.Global Supervisor Experience

 'Every day was completely different and new.
 My weeks consisted of planning and organising projects for volunteers and chatting with them about their experiences on mental health projects and field trips, making sure everyone was coping well and enjoying themselves.
 I also spent most nights visiting the different homestays volunteers lived in and trying all the delicious food cooked by their Sri Lankan families (massive bonus!).
 I attended national festivals and represented SLV.Global on a mental health walk across the country.
 Every experience was something I had never done before and it was always interesting and fun.'

 'You get to build great relationships with the volunteers and it gave me a chance to build on my skills of managing large groups of people and to work outside of my comfort zone.
 I learnt an incredible amount about volunteer management and how to work in an international NGO setting.
-I was led by some great managers and national staff who taught me the skills I needed to successfully run large numbers of projects and volunteers.
+I was led by some great managers and permanent staff who taught me the skills I needed to successfully run large numbers of projects and volunteers.
 I was surrounded by a team that is passionate about everything they set out to achieve in these communities.
 They never fail to make a massive impact on the lives of the service users they work with.'

 'The weekends were a dream too!
 I spent most of my time relaxing on the beach drinking endless coconuts and ‘trying’ to surf.'